Lavvu

-Lavvu (or lávvu, låvdagoahte, láávu, kååvas, коавас (kåvas), kota or umpilaavu, lavvo or sametelt, and kåta) is a temporary dwelling used by the Sami people of northern extremes of Northern Europe.
+A lavvu (or lávvu, låvdagoahte, láávu, kååvas, коавас (kåvas), kota or umpilaavu, lavvo or sametelt, and kåta) is a temporary dwelling used by the Sami people of northern extremes of Northern Europe.
 It has a design similar to a Native American tipi but is less vertical and more stable in high winds.
 It enables the indigenous cultures of the treeless plains of northern Scandinavia and the high arctic of Eurasia to follow their reindeer herds.
 It is still used as a temporary shelter by the Sami, and increasingly by other people for camping.
 It should not be confused with the goahti, another type of Sami dwelling, or the Finnish laavu.

 Historical definition

-There are several historical references that describe the lavvu structure (also called a kota, or a variation on this name) used by the Sami.
+There are several historical references that describe the lavvu structure used by the Sami.
 These structures have the following in common: